GeoffroyS/Handwritten-digits-classifier/README.md

 ## Evaluation on the test dataset
 We keep the "best weights" and "best biases" and run the `evaluate` method on the test dataset:
 `test_data_eval = nn.evaluate(test_data_list)`
-Note that the "best weights/biases" are currently simply the weights/biases that got the best evaluation score on the validation set (this is to be changed, obviously)
+Note that the "best weights/biases" are currently simply the weights/biases that got the best evaluation score on the validation set (this is to be changed)

 ```Evaluation for the test dataset: 9317 / 10000```